 Building Services Engineering is also the official publication partner for many of the industry’s professional and trade representative bodies, including the Chartered Institution of Building Services Engineers (CIBSE); American Society of Heating & Air Conditioning Engineers, Ireland Section (ASHRAE); The Heat Pump Association (HPA); the Association of Plumbing & Heating Contractors of Ireland (APHCI); the Irish Ventilation Industry Association (IVIA); and the Institute of Refrigeration of Ireland (IRI).

-Advertising in Building Services News ensures blanket coverage of the entire industry delivered in a print edition, via our website and on Facebook.
+Advertising in Building Services Engineering ensures blanket coverage of the entire industry delivered in a print edition, via our website and on Facebook.

 Just like all other essential purchasing decisions, deciding where and when to advertise is based on key factors such as:

 The relevance of the circulation to your target audience